 How many schools may a tour company book for performances in Young Music Makers?

 There are a limited number of available dates and times for Young Music Makers; because of this we must limit tour companies to three schools each season.

-What is provided by Lincoln Center for the performance?
+What does Lincoln Center provide for the performance?

 Lincoln Center provides the venue and chairs.
 Transportation, stands, musical instruments, sound equipment, chaperones, and refreshments/meals must all be provided by the school.